 - Check out what your backup options available by your hosting provider are.
 Hint: you need them.

-- Choosing between shared or dedicated hosting will define the overall cost, as the former will be significantly more affordable.
+- Choosing between shared or dedicated hosting will define the overall cost of your website, as the former will be significantly more affordable.

 So, suppose you choose Bluehost.